 5 Superb Experiences On Our Trip To Mauritius In April

 Our trip to Mauritius in April entailed resting on sandy beaches under coconut trees, visiting iconic attractions, and parasailing in the crystal clear waters of the ocean.
-Read on to find out our 5 best experiences in Mauritius in April that took us by surprise:
+Read on to find out our 5 best experiences in Mauritius tour in April that took us by surprise:

 1. Beach Hopping